Redwood extends unbeaten season with late rally against Golden West

-For the second time in three weeks, Frankie Ayon and Kobe Garner rescued the Redwood High football team from behind in the final 2 minutes of a game.
+For the second time in three weeks, Frankie Ayon and Kobe Garner rescued the Redwood High School football team in the final two minutes of a game.

-Ayon connected with Garner for a 12-yard touchdown with 1:53 remaining in the game as the Rangers extended a perfect season with a 24-21 West Yosemite League victory over previously undefeated Golden West before an estimated crowd of 4,500 at Visalia Community Stadium.
+Ayon connected with Garner for a 12-yard touchdown with 1:53 remaining as the Rangers extended a perfect season with a 24-21 West Yosemite League victory over previously undefeated Golden West before an estimated crowd of 4,500 at Visalia Community Stadium.

 On Sept.
-16 at Tulare Western, Ayon hit Garner for a 10-yard touchdown with 24 seconds left in the game as Redwood overcame the Mustangs 27-26.
+16 at Tulare Western, Ayon hit Garner for a 10-yard touchdown with 24 seconds left as Redwood overcame the Mustangs 27-26.

-“Our team was pumped,” said Garner, whose 29-yard catch and run on a pass from Garner two plays earlier set up the winning score.
+“Our team was pumped,” said Garner, whose 29-yard catch and run on a pass from Ayon two plays earlier set up the winning score.
 “You can’t count us out.
 We’re always fighting.”

 You can’t count us out.
 We’re always fighting.